-There’s the company that created multiple massive initiatives to recruit more women into engineering roles, where women still get rejected in recruiter screens for not being technical enough after being asked questions like “was your experience with algorithms or just coding?”, as is normal.
-I thought that my referral with a very strong recommendation would have prevented that, but I forgot how normal the company was.
+where women still get rejected in recruiter screens for not being technical enough after being asked questions like "was your experience with algorithms or just coding?".
+I thought that my referral with a very strong recommendation would have prevented that, but it did not.

 There's the company where I worked on a four person effort with a multi-hundred million dollar budget and a billion dollar a year impact, where requests for things that cost hundreds of dollars routinely took months or were denied.

-There’s the companies that use @flaky, which includes the vast majority of Python-using SF Bay area unicorns.
-If you don’t know what this is, this is a library that lets you add a Python annotation to those annoying flaky tests that sometimes pass and sometimes fail.
+There's the companies that use @flaky, which includes the vast majority of Python-using SF Bay area unicorns.
+If you don't know what this is, this is a library that lets you add a Python annotation to those annoying flaky tests that sometimes pass and sometimes fail.
 When I asked multiple co-workers and former co-workers from three different companies what they thought this did, they all guessed that it re-runs the test multiple times and reports a failure if any of the runs fail.
 Close, but not quite.
-It’s technically possible to use @flaky for that, but in practice it’s used to re-run the test mutlitple times and reports a pass if any of the runs pass.
-The company that created @flaky is effectively a storage infrastructure company, and the library is widely used at its major competitor.
-Marking tests that expose potential bugs as passing is totally normal; after all, that’s what ext2/ext3/ext4 do with write errors.
+It's technically possible to use @flaky for that, but in practice it's used to re-run the test multiple times and reports a pass if any of the runs pass.
+The company that created @flaky is effectively a storage infrastructure company, and the library is widely used at its biggest competitor.

-There’s the company with a reputation for having great engineering practices that had 2 9s of reliability last time I checked, for reasons that are entirely predictable from their engineering practices.
-This is the second thing in a row that can’t be deanonymized because multiple companies find it to be normal.
-Here, I’m not talking about companies trying to be the next reddit or twitter where it’s, apparently, totally fine to have 1 9.
-I’m talking about companies that sell platforms that other companies rely on, where an outage will cause dependent companies to pause operations for the duration of the outage.
-Multiple companies that build infrastructure find practices that lead to 2 9s of reliability to be completely and totally normal.
+There's the company with a reputation for having great engineering practices that had 2 9s of reliability last time I checked, for reasons that are entirely predictable from their engineering practices.
+This is the second thing in a row that can't be deanonymized because multiple companies fit the description.
+Here, I'm not talking about companies trying to be the next reddit or twitter where it's, apparently, totally fine to have 1 9.
+I'm talking about companies that sell platforms that other companies rely on, where an outage will cause dependent companies to pause operations for the duration of the outage.
+Multiple companies that build infrastructure find practices that lead to 2 9s of reliability.

 The result is a culture where people are hyper-focused on growth and ignore risk.
 That culture tends to stick even after company has grown to be worth well over a billion dollars, and the companies have something to lose.
 Anyone who comes into one of these companies from Google, Amazon, or another place with solid ops practices is shocked.
 Often, they try to fix things, and then leave when they can't make a dent.